-The Sentieri Degli Dei is one of the most popular trails on the Amalfi Coast for its continuous breathtaking views (and the fact it only has one flight of stairs).
-Known as ‘Path of the Gods’ in English, this trail offers a eye-boggling array of vineyards perched perilously close to cliffs; weird and wonderful rock formations; antiquated stone houses disguised into the mountain faces, and of course those turquoise coves famed in the Amalfi Coast.
+The Sentieri Degli Dei is one of the most popular trails on the Amalfi Coast due to its continuous breathtaking views (and the fact it only has one flight of stairs).
+Known as ‘Path of the Gods’ in English, this trail offers an eye-boggling array of vineyards perched perilously close to cliffs; weird and wonderful rock formations; antiquated stone houses disguised as mountain faces, and of course those turquoise coves for which the Amalfi Coast is famed.

 This trail is a good day trip for families, small groups and travellers looking for small-dosage adventure.
 Most of the trail is flat, and there are plenty of beautiful rest stops along the Sentieri Degli Dei (in fact, you’ll frequently find yourself stopping regardless of whether you’re tired).
 Intrepid explorers wanting to make a day of it can walk both of the Sentieri Degli Dei’s alternate routes, and even take a side hike to a hidden abandoned grotto, church and village – if you can brave the climb.